 Tom McIntosh attended the University of South Florida where he earned a Masters Degree in Archaeology (2001), and Duke University where he earned his Bachelors Degree.
 He has over 14 years of experience as a professional archaeologist, having worked for the Museum of New Mexico, USDA Forest Service, several private sector engineering and environmental firms, and as an independent contractor on transportation, energy, land development, and telecommunications projects in New Mexico, Nevada, Texas, Arizona, California, South Carolina, Florida, Louisiana, Oklahoma, Kansas, Missouri, Illinois, Wisconsin, and Michigan.

-Currently, Tom runs daily operations at ArcCom and is President of the New Mexico Archaeological Council.
-He is an Archaeological Advisor for Central New Mexico Community College in Albuquerque.
-He is an active member of the Society of American Archaeology and the Registry of Professional Archaeologists.
-In his spare time, he enjoys his family and the genealogical research of it.
+Currently, Tom runs daily office management, business development, and project management at ArcCom.
+He has recently served as President of the New Mexico Archaeological Council, and is an Archaeological Advisor for Central New Mexico Community College in Albuquerque.
+He has been an active member of the Society of American Archaeology and the Registry of Professional Archaeologists since 2002, and has provided civic service as a Rotarian for over 10 years.
+In his spare time, he enjoys his family, fishing, equestrian activities, and hiking.

 Selected Linkedin Recommendations

 1. Lawrence Brown, CPA (colleague): Houston, TX.